Wayfair's Way Day Sale Is Coming Soon -- Here Are the Details

-Wayfair's Way Day Sale Is Coming Soon -- Here's Everything You Need to Know
+Wayfair's Way Day Sale Is Coming Soon -- How to Shop the Deals

-The Way Day sale is happening very soon.
+The Way Day sale is happening very soon - just one week away!
 Wayfair's biggest sale event of the year is taking place on April 28 and 29.
 The two-day shopping extravaganza will offer deals bigger than Black Friday deals across categories, including flash deals you don't want to miss.

 The Way Day sale is the perfect event to shop for new additions to ready your home and patio for warm weather.
 You'll find amazing low prices on outdoor furniture for 65% off and lawn and garden decor starting at $20 that'll elevate your at-home happy hour experience and summer BBQ plans.
 Shoppers will also find discount options on living room furniture for 70% off, rugs for 80% off and home decor and pillows starting at $25.
 If you're looking to start a renovation project, this is the ideal time to score deals on home improvement staples and major appliances starting at $350.